 In this talk, Alessandro and Christophe will demonstrate how graphs and machine learning are used to create an extracted and enriched graph representation of knowledge from text corpus and other data sources.

-Such representation will then be used to map user intents made by voice to an entry point in this Neo4j backed knowledge graph.
+This representation will then be used to map user intents made by voice to an entry point in this Neo4j backed knowledge graph.

-Every user interaction will then have to be taken into account at any further step and we will highlight why graphs are an ideal data structure for keeping an accurate representation of a user context in order to avoid what is called machine or bot amnesia.
+Every user interaction will then have to be taken into account at further steps and we will highlight why graphs are an ideal data structure for keeping an accurate representation of user context in order to avoid what is called machine or bot amnesia.

-The speakers will then conclude by how recommendations algorithms are used to predict next steps of the user’s journey.
+The speakers will then conclude the session by explaining about how recommendation algorithms are used to predict next steps of the user’s journey.

 Content on page 2